SolaceSamples/solace-samples-nodejs/docs/_tutorials/publish-subscribe.md

 ---
 layout: tutorials
 title: Publish/Subscribe
-summary: Learn how to set up pub/sub messaging on a Solace VMR.
+summary: Learn the basis for any publish / subscribe message exchange
 icon: publish-subscribe.png
 ---

-This tutorial will introduce you to the fundamentals of the Solace Systems Node.js API by connecting a client, adding a topic subscription and sending a message matching this topic subscription.
+This tutorial will introduce you to the fundamentals of the Solace Node.js API by connecting a client, adding a topic subscription and sending a message matching this topic subscription.
 This forms the basis for any publish / subscribe message exchange illustrated here:

 ![]({{ site.baseurl }}/images/publish-subscribe.png)